-MUS 197 Music Production Workshop II (1) This course is a continuation of MUS 196.
+MUS 197 Music Production Workshop II (1)

 MUS 200 Music Appreciation (3)

 This course is an exposition of the philosophy, principals, and materials of music from the Baroque Period to contemporary period with illustrative examples from the Baroque Period, Classical Period, Romantic Period, Contemporary Classical Music and Popular Music.
 The course is designed to give the student an appreciation of music by exposing them to many musical styles, composers, historical trends, as well as increasing their aural, verbal and writing skills in describing music.